Michael P Sampson

 Orlando Collaborative Divorce Attorney

-Orlando Collaborative Divorce attorney, Michael P Sampson, accepts collaborative matters only.
-His clients choose to resolve their family law issues out-of-court and respectfully.
+In 2017, Orlando Collaborative Divorce attorney, Michael P. Sampson, decided to accept collaborative matters only.
+His clients chose to resolve their family law issues out-of-court and respectfully.
+And they did!

 For each collaborative divorce client, Michael works with fellow collaborative lawyers, neutral mental health professionals, financial neutral professionals, and allied experts.
-He helps couples identify their interests and resolve issues for themselves and their family.
+The team helps couples identify their interests and resolve issues for themselves and their family.

-Michael’s Orlando collaborative family law practice includes drafting premarital and postnuptial agreements.
-This work often involves closely-held family businesses and trusts.
+Michael’s collaborative family law practice often involved closely-held family businesses and trusts.

 Your collaborative practice team can help you resolve Florida divorce and other family law cases.